neophob/wpc-emu/README.md

 - Cabinet input keys work

 # Future ideas
+- Hook it up to a Virtual Pinball / Pinball frontend
 - Hook it up to a broken Pinball machine, replace whole electronics with a RPI

 # WPS Dot Matrix Machine